 [Source: US National Library of Medicine, full page: (LINK).
 Abstract, edited.]

-Keywords: Avian Influenza; H5N8; Poultry; Saudi Arabia.
+Keywords: Avian Influenza; H5N8; Poultry; DRC.